ComparativeGenomicsToolkit/taffy/README.md

 # Installing Python Library From Source

+To build the Python library you must first install [htslib](http://www.htslib.org/) for bgzip support.

 If you are building the C library from source you can also build the Python library as follows:

 ```